Fantasy Patrol: Broadcast

 Fantasy Patrol has been broadcast in Russia on Moolt and Ani since May 2016, on Carousel by the end of 2016, and later on Super in 2018.
 In South Africa, the series premiered on eToonz on March 25, 2019.
 The first season is available in English on iTunes.
-17 episodes of the show in English have been uploaded so far onto the Moolt Kids YouTube channel.Fantasy Patrol also released in Urdu in Pakistani Channel Kids zone Pakistan YouTube channel.
+In Pakistan, Fantasy Patrol was released in the Urdu language in Kids Zone.
+A total of 17 episodes of the show in English have been uploaded so far onto the Moolt Kids YouTube channel.

 Songs

 The music for the series was written by Russian band, Slot.